hegoudai/dchat-client/README.md

 # dchat_client
 A decentralized multiplatform (only web and android tested) chat client using ECDH to transfer message.

-## dchat_server
-This client needs to connect the dchat_server to recieve message from others.
-You can deploy your own server or find some servers exposed by some friendly guys on the internet.If you are interested in the server, see the server repository.
+To use this client, a deployed dchat server instance is needed.
+If you are interested in the server, see [server repository](https://github.com/hegoudai/dchat_server).

 ## dchat URI